Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ![Schedule](./img/schedule.png)

+### Dynamic Test Sets

+In Rapise 8.4, we added support for [Dynamic Test Sets](dynamic_test_sets.md), a powerful feature that lets you execute targeted tests based on specific criteria.
+Instead of manually selecting individual test cases, you can now define a test set using properties like name, tags, and parameters, similar to filtering in tools like Microsoft VSTest.
+This allows you to focus your testing efforts on particular scenarios, such as smoke tests or regression tests for a specific bug fix.

 ### CSV Editor

 Since Rapise 7.3 you may use convenient CSV editor to create and change Test Set attachments, especially those used as [Input Data Table](#input-data-table).